sammaji/next-quickstart/README.md

 ## 3. Configuration

 Depending on the project, you may need to configure it before running it.
-Look for a configuration file (e.g., config.js, config.json, .env, etc.) in the project directory or follow the configuration instructions provided in the project's documentation.
+Look for a configuration file (eg. config.js, config.json, .env, etc.) in the project directory or follow the configuration instructions provided in the project's documentation.